Romanti-Ezer/MyMessage/README.md

     </VirtualHost>
     ```
     * If you create a virtual host, don't forget to change the APP_URL in the ```.env``` file
-11. Access the app url and create a count to use the system
+11. Access the app url and create an account to use the system